Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 Don't forget to let me know that you're the one who paid it. ;)

 ## Referrals
-* If you refer this to another person and they successfully donate to this repo, you will get the option to choose *one* of the following benefits:
+* If you refer this to another person and they successfully purchase the Premium Version or above, you will get:
-    + Trade Offer Generator module for free.
-    + A 5% discount while donating in the future.
+    + A 5% discount per referral while donating in the future.
 * DM me on Discord with the name of the person you referred to and ask them to include your username too while contacting me about the donation.
 * You need to also Star this repo before referring to others.
-* Maximum number of stackable discounts would be 2, i.e. maximum possible discount would be 10%.
+* Maximum number of stackable discounts would be 4, i.e. maximum possible discount would be 20%.
 * The benefits are provided only **after** the referred person makes a donation.
 * The discount rate is subject to change based on the referral activity and donation price.